joanorePD/joanorePD/README.md

 # Hola a tothom, Hello everyone! 👋

 Welcome to my GitHub profile!
 I'm Joan, a passionate Data Science student from Barcelona with a love for reinforcement learning.
-Here's a bit about me in code and prose:
+Here's a bit about me in code

 ```python
 class Me: